craig-day/ecto_sharding/README.md

 #### Setting the current shard

-`Ecto.Sharding` uses a shard registry, backed by `GenServer` to store information about which shard we currently want to use and how to talk to that shard.
+`EctoSharding` uses a shard registry, backed by `GenServer` to store information about which shard we currently want to use and how to talk to that shard.
 This means that you need to set the current shard in your application before you can issue a query to the sharded database.